Stratford, Ontario: Attractions

 Numerous visitors arrive in Stratford each week during the May to October Festival season.
 National Geographic Traveler considers the theatres to be "nirvana" and also praises other aspects of the town.
-"During the festival—which stages everything from Shakespeare to Sondheim to new Canadian plays—you can stay in theater-themed B&Bs, hang out with actors post-show at local bars, go on backstage tours, and attend dozens of other events with other theater-mad folk.
+"During the festival—which stages everything from Shakespeare to Sondheim to new Canadian plays—you can stay in theatre-themed B&Bs, hang out with actors post-show at local bars, go on backstage tours, and attend dozens of other events with other theatre-mad folk.
 Stratford itself is the type of walkable wholesome town Rodgers and Hammerstein might write a musical about."

 In addition to the festival, several annual events attract visitors.
 Stratford Summer Music, in its 17th year, runs for about a month.
 In 2016, the event, run by the town, offered 85 concerts, a third of them free or "pay what you can".
 The 2016 budget was $800,000 with funding provided by agencies such as the Ontario Cultural Attractions Fund.
 Smaller event are held in other months, including winter and the Swan Weekend in April, to attract off-season visitors.

 Fans of Stratford-born musician Justin Bieber frequently visit the town, and Stratford Tourism has produced a "Bieber-iffic Map" showing sites associated with his life in Stratford.
 In 2018, the Stratford Perth Museum opened "Steps to Stardom," an exhibit documenting Bieber's early career in Stratford.
 Some town locals are known to refer to Stratford as "the big S", drawing in fans year after year.

+Stratford is also known for its Wright Business Park and hosts tech conferences like the 2025 AI Summit with speaker Avery Swartz.